Idaho Lottery: History

 The Idaho Supreme Court handed down a decision in late 1953 that eliminated all forms of casino gaming in the state, most notably slot machines.

 Nearly three decades later In January 1983, a proposal for a state lottery was defeated quickly in committee in the legislature.
 Almost four years later, the lottery initiative was approved by voters in November 1986, but was declared unconstitutional the following March by district judge Gerald Schroeder, a future chief justice of the state supreme court.
 His decision was upheld 4–1 by the Idaho Supreme Court, and resulted in an amendment to the state constitution.
 Voters approved that in November 1988, and a mere 200 days later, a lottery industry record at the time, the Idaho Lottery began on July 19, 1989, with the scratch ticket Match 3 game.

 Since its beginning, the Lottery has sold more than $1.8 billion in tickets and returned more than $437.3 million to Idaho public schools and buildings.

 Three bordering states began lottery play in the 1980s, prior to Idaho's launch: Washington (1982), Oregon (1985), and Montana (1987).
 Wyoming began play in its lottery in 2014, while Nevada and Utah remain without.
 To the north in Canada, British Columbia also has lottery games.

+In July 2024, after more than 17 years of service, Jeff Anderson retired as the longest-serving director of the lottery.